Dick Rehbein: Playing career

 Rehbein attended Ripon College, where he was a Division III All-American center.
 He was part of the Green Bay Packers' 1977 training camp but did not make their final roster.

 Coaching career

 Starting in 1979, Rehbein served as the Packers' special teams coach before moving to the USFL's Los Angeles Express, then the NFL's Minnesota Vikings in 1984.
 In Minnesota, Rehbein served in multiple offensive coaching capacities and in 1992, joined the New York Giants' coaching staff as a tight ends coach.

 After also coaching the Giants' wide receivers and offensive line, Rehbein left the Giants to be the quarterbacks coach of the New England Patriots in 2000.
 Though Rehbein's time with the Patriots was short due to his death in 2001, he played a large role in the franchise by championing the draft selection of then-little-known Tom Brady.
-Chosen in the sixth round of the 2000 NFL draft with the 199th pick, Brady would then go on to win 3 MVPs and a record 7 Super Bowls, including 6 with the Patriots.
+Chosen in the sixth round of the 2000 NFL draft with the 199th pick, Brady would then go on to win three MVPs and a record seven Super Bowls, including six with the Patriots.
+Brady described Rehbein as being a "tremendous influence on my life".